-The Novartis Oncology business unit is responsible for the commercialization of products in the areas of cancer and hematologic disorders.
-The Novartis Pharmaceuticals business unit is organized into the following global business franchises responsible for the commercialization of various products in their respective therapeutic areas: Immunology, Hepatology and Dermatology; Ophthalmology; Neuroscience; Cardiovascular, Renal and Metabolism; Respiratory; and Established Medicines.
+The Novartis Oncology business unit is responsible for the commercialization of products in the areas of cancer and hematologic disorders, and consists of the global business franchises Hematology and Solid Tumor.
+The Novartis Pharmaceuticals business unit is organized into the following global business franchises responsible for the commercialization of various products in their respective therapeutic areas: Immunology, Hepatology and Dermatology; Neuroscience; Ophthalmology; Cardiovascular, Renal and Metabolism; Respiratory and Allergy; and Established Medicines.

 The Innovative Medicines Division is the larger of our two divisions in terms of consolidated net sales.
-It reported consolidated net sales of USD 39.0 billion in 2020, which represented 80% of the Group's net sales.
+It reported consolidated net sales of USD 42.0 billion in 2021, which represented 81.3% of the Group's net sales.